VladasZ/jelper/README.md

 jelper --reconfigure # update saved credentials
 ```

+### First launch

-On first launch, Jelper will ask for your Jira URL, email, and API token.
+On first launch, Jelper will prompt for three things:

-Your browser will open automatically to create an API token.
+1. **Jira URL** — your organization's Jira address, e.g. `https://your-org.atlassian.net`
+2. **Jira email** — the email you use to log into Jira
+3. **API token** — your browser will open automatically to the Atlassian token page.
+Create a new token there, copy it, and paste it back into the terminal.

+Jelper will verify the credentials before saving.
+On success, everything is stored locally and you won't be asked again.

+### What it shows

+Worklogs are grouped by week and day.
+Each entry shows the ticket key (clickable link), summary, worklog description, status, and time spent.

 ## Credits